run2000/perl-nrdp/README.md

 -c, –checktype
 Used to specify active or passive, 0 = active, 1 = passive.
 Defaults to passive.
 -f, –file
 Use this switch to specify the full path to a file to read.
-There are two usable formats:
+There are three usable formats:
     1. A field-delimited text file, where the delimiter is specified by -d
     2. An XML file in NRDP input format.
+An example can be found by browsing to the NRDP URL.
+    3. A JSON file in NRDP input format.
 An example can be found by browsing to the NRDP URL.
 -i, –input
 This switch specifies that you wish to input the check via standard input on the command line.
 -h, –help